 A nonkilling shift implies serious critical introduction of Gandhian political thought into the field of philosophy and theory.
-Its absence is akin to past failure to recognize Gandhi for the Nobel peace prize in a violence-affirming world.
-Resources abound for taking up the task, mainly by Indian interpreters from varied ideological and disciplinary perspectives together with pioneering non-Indian contributors (Dhawan 1957; Dange et al. 1977; Iyer 1973; Parekh 1989a, 1989b; Bondurant 1969; Dalton 1993; Galtung 1992; Sharp 1979; Steger 2000).
+Its absence is akin to past failure to recognize Gandhi for the Nobel peace prize in a violenceaffirming world.
+Resources abound for taking up the task, mainly by Indian interpreters from varied ideological and disciplinary perspectives together with pioneering non-Indian contributors (Dhawan 1957; Dange et al. 1977; lyer 1973; Parekh 1989a, 1989b; Bondurant 1969; Dalton 1993; Galtung 1992; Sharp 1979; Steger 2000).

-Opportunities for creative advancement of nonkilling theory are presented by the thought of proponents of nonviolent alternatives, past and present, in all world cultures.
+Opportunities for creative advancement of nonkilling theory are presented by the thought of proponents of nonkilling alternatives, past and present, in all world cultures.
 A survey from 550 B.C.E. is provided by Arthur and Lila Weinberg (1963).
-Multi-religious roots are set forth in T.K.N.
-Unnithan and Yogendra Singh (1973).
+Multi-religious roots are set forth in Unnithan and Yogendra Singh (1973).
 In the Graeco-Roman, Euro-American tradition, Will Morrisey (1996) presents a massively erudite critique of pacifism since antiquity.

-As global inquiries into nonviolent political thought are undertaken, some surprising discoveries can be expected.
-Such is the nonviolent definition of "politics" offered by the Korean political philosopher Hwang, Jang Yop during a December 3, 1987 interview in Pyongyang: "Politics means the harmonization of the interests of all members of society on the basis of love and equality."
-Both he and the interviewer were then unaware of the extraordinary studies by the sociologist Sorokin (1948; 1954) on "love" and "creative altruism" that can be combined with Arendt's (1970) emphasis upon conversing, deciding, and acting together and Burton's (1979) emphasis upon processes of responsiveness to human needs.
+As global inquiries into nonkilling political thought are undertaken, some surprising discoveries can be expected.
+Such is the nonkilling definition of "politics" offered by the Korean political philosopher Hwang, Jang Yop during a December 3, 1987 interview in Pyongyang: "Politics means the harmonization of the interests of all members of society on the basis of love and equality."
+Both he and the interviewer were then unaware of the extraordinary studies by the sociologist Sorokin (1948; 1954) on "love" and "creative altruism" that can be combined with Arendt's (1970) emphasis upon conversing, deciding, and acting together and Burton's (1979) emphasis upon processes of human needs satisfaction to contribute to new nonkilling political theory.